 Reduct.Video was thrilled to host our second Research, Camera, Action! focused on democratizing UX research.
 We were honored to offer a space where the research community could come together and discuss this controversial yet important topic.
-There was much to discuss, including:
+Research leaders from Stripe, Google, Thumbtack, and Curiosity Tank discussed:

 - Myths and realities of research democratization